Ehisztee16/BikeGear-Solutions-Sales-Optimization-Through-Data-Driven-Analysis/README.md

 Some of the challenges BikeGear Solutions struggled with that created blind spots in marketing strategy, inventory decisions, and overall business planning are:

-- Unclear regional revenue performance: Leadership did not know which countries or states were generating the most revenue, making it hard to target profitable regions or identify underperforming ones.
+- **Unclear regional revenue performance:** Leadership did not know which countries or states were generating the most revenue, making it hard to target profitable regions or identify underperforming ones.

-_-**Uncertainty about customer demographics:**_ Leadership lacked insight into which age groups were buying their products, making targeted marketing difficult.
+_ **Uncertainty about customer demographics:** Leadership lacked insight into which age groups were buying their products, making targeted marketing difficult.

-_-**Limited understanding of product popularity: Leadership did not know which subcategories or products were high-performing versus low-performing.
+- Limited understanding of product popularity: Leadership did not know which subcategories or products were high-performing versus low-performing.

-_-**Difficulty predicting seasonal sales trends:**_Without visibility into monthly or seasonal patterns, the business struggled to plan inventory and promotions effectively.
+- Difficulty predicting seasonal sales trends: Without visibility into monthly or seasonal patterns, the business struggled to plan inventory and promotions effectively.

 # Dashboard & Insights